ElvisWang2010/WROFE-2025/README.md

 </br>

 ### Benefits
 - Better weight distribution.
-This is since the front wheels handle steering and the rear wheels help with propulsion which helps the car remain more balanced during acceleration and turning.
+This is since the front wheels handle steering, and the rear wheels help with propulsion, which helps the car remain more balanced during acceleration and turning.
 - RWD also provides a stronger grip to surfaces.
 Since the rear of the robot is heavier, the back wheels get pressed into the ground, providing for more traction and therefore enhancing the grip.
 - Since the front wheels are only used for steering, the car can turn more precisely as there is no motor interference.